Tochukwu-Nwosu/Django-Project/README.md

 ---

-## The aim of this project is to rendering a website template using Django
+## The aim of this project is to render a website template using Django